AnPophale/MITACS-GRI-2023-Research-Internship/README.md

 </p>

 **Modelling Strategy:**
 The swelling profile which represents the temperature vs size of the microgel is used as the dependent variable while the composition of different chemicals used for the synthesis of the microgel is used as the independent variable.
-A PLS model is used to predict the swelling profiles based on this data and then using a sigmoid curve fit, the transtiion temperature is calculcted where a sharp change is observed in the profile.
+A PLS model is used to predict the swelling profiles based on this data and then using a sigmoid curve fit, the transition temperature is calculated where a sharp change is observed in the profile.
 This procedure is repeated at 2 different pH values as this transition is also pH dependent.
-The dataset which was used for the developement of these models is an experimental dataset and hence is limited in size.
+The dataset which was used for the development of these models is an experimental dataset and hence is limited in size.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3b799e0d-402d-48cf-85ae-9d54b2562c10" alt="Fig 3: The proposed modelling approach" style="width: 75%;">